-PSYC 450 introduces the field of behavioral pharmacology, with an emphasis on the characteristics of psychoactive drugs, their mechanisms of action in the nervous system, and their effects on the brain and on behaviour.
-This course will help you understand the current research into the pharmacology of drugs, from recreational uses to clinical applications, including insights into their abuse potential.
+PSYC 450 introduces the field of behavioural pharmacology, with an emphasis on the characteristics of psychoactive drugs, their mechanisms of action in the nervous system, and their effects on the brain and on behaviour.
+This course will help you to understand the current research into the pharmacology of drugs, from recreational uses to clinical applications, including insights into their abuse potential.

 Note that this course is an intensive neuroscience-based course, and it is recommended that students have a basic understanding of neuroanatomy, neurophysiology, and neurotransmission.
 PSYC 402 - Biological Psychology, or equivalent, is strongly suggested before taking PSYC 450.